Yoshinogari site: Pre-Yayoi period

-Early Yayoi
+Early Yayoi Period

 The earliest component of the Yoshinogari settlement formed at the southern end of the low hill extending out from the Sefuri Mountains.
-The earliest settlement was about 3 hectares in area and contained a ditch-enclosure.
-A small number of pit-houses, pit-features, and burial jars dating to this sub-period have been excavated (SPBE 2000).
+The earliest settlement was about three hectares in area and contained a ditch-enclosure.
+A small number of pit dwellings, prehistoric storage pits, and burial jars dating to this sub-period have been excavated (SPBE 2000).

-Middle Yayoi
+Middle Yayoi period

-Mortuary features are prominent in this sub-period.
-For example, a 30 x 40 m mounded burial was constructed on the northern end of the low hill.
-Five of six jar burials in the centre of the mounded burial contained cylindrical jade-like glass ornaments from China and bronze daggers from the Korean peninsula.
-The mounded burial is located in an area away from the majority of burials, confirming the thoughts some archaeologists that those interred in the burial mound were the leaders of Yoshinogari (Barnes 1993:220-221; Imamura 1996:182; SPBE 2000).
+During the middle Yayoi period, moats appeared encircling the Yoshinogari hills.
+As settlements developed, defenses became more stringent.
+Furthermore, burial mounds and jar coffins became increasingly common.
+Larger burial mounds were estimated to be nearly rectangular, measuring approximately 46 meters north to south and 27 meters east to west, and over 4.5 meters in height.
+Some burial mounds contained pits dug at the top and contained more than 14 jar coffins, a pattern not found anywhere else in Honshu.
+Some of the burial mounds contained cylindrical jade-like glass ornaments from China and bronze daggers from the Korean peninsula.
+The burial mounds were located in an area away from the majority of burials, confirming the thoughts some archaeologists that those interred in the burial mound were the leaders of Yoshinogari (Barnes 1993:220-221; Imamura 1996:182; SPBE 2000).
 More than 2000 burial jars dating to this period have come to light, both inside and outside of ditched areas.
 Many of these burials were laid out in a long row, some hundreds of metres long, parallel with the length of the low hill in the middle of the site.
 Artifacts excavated from the Middle Yayoi burials indicate the presence of some status distinctions.

 Large wooden raised-floor granaries appeared at the end of this sub-period in the middle and southern ends of the site (SPBE 2000).

-An area of the Middle Yayoi settlement seems to have been dedicated to the casting of bronze implements due to the number of moulds which were found.
+An area of the Middle Yayoi settlement seems to have been dedicated to the casting of bronze implements due to the number of moulds for dōtaku which were found.
 In the same area, pottery that was common in the Chinese continent and Korean peninsula during the same period was excavated there as well.
-This has led some Japanese archaeologists to propose that Middle Yayoi interaction with the China was related to bronze-casting.
+This has led some Japanese archaeologists to propose that Middle Yayoi interaction with China was related to bronze-casting.